Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Valley splitting spatial correlations

 In this Appendix, we theoretically compute the probability $P_\text{fail}$ of measuring a valley splitting lower than a nominal threshold value $E_v^\text{min}$, as defined in Sec.~\ref{sec:highGe} of the main text.
 In that Section, we considered geometries with uniform Ge in the quantum well, which are always disorder-dominated, with $|\Delta_{0}|\ll \sigma_\Delta$.
 The probability of failure for a single valley splitting measurement is therefore given by Eq.~(\ref{eq:Pfaildisordered}):

 In the protocol described in Sec.~\ref{sec:highGe}, a dot is allowed to sample either a 1D or 2D region of a device, along a set of grid points with spacing 5~nm.
 If $n$ sites are sampled, a naive estimate for $P_\text{fail}$ would be $p_1^n$.
 However, this estimate is inaccurate because the quantum dot is larger than the grid spacing, so the valley splittings measured when the dot is centered on nearby grid points are not independent.
 A more accurate estimate of $P_\text{fail}$ should therefore account for correlations between nearby grid points.
-Empirically, for the setup described in Sec.~\ref{sec:highGe} and Fig.~\ref{fig:movingDot}(e), we find that it is sufficient to account for nearest-neighbor correlations, between sites separated by $\leq 5$~nm.
+Empirically, for the setup described in Sec.~\ref{sec:highGe} and Fig.~\ref{fig:movingDot}(e), we find that it is sufficient to account for nearest-neighbor correlations between sites separated by $\leq 5$~nm.

-Figure~\ref{fig:movingDotCorr} illustrates the different types of correlations found in the 1D and 2D simulation schemes.
+Figure~\ref{fig:movingDotCorr} illustrates the different types of correlations relevant to the 1D and 2D simulation schemes shown in Fig.~\ref{fig:movingDot}(e).
 In Fig.~\ref{fig:movingDotCorr}(b), we consider four neighboring sites in a 1D geometry.
-To explain the correlation analysis, we can think of the valley splitting simulations at each of these sites as ``measurements'' performed in a particular order, as indicated by the arrows.
-The first measurement (blue dot) clearly has no prior measurements to correlate with, so it's probability of failure is simply given by $p_1$ in Eq.~(\ref{initProb}).
+To explain the correlation analysis, we can think of the valley splitting simulations at each of these sites as `measurements' performed in a particular order, as indicated by the arrows.
+The first measurement (blue dot) clearly has no prior measurements to correlate with, so its probability of failure is simply given by $p_1$ in Eq.~(\ref{initProb}).
 However, the next three measurements (green dots) are all correlated with the prior measurement.
 If we define the conditional probability of failure at site (2), given failure at site (1), as

 then the total estimated probability of failure for the linear geometry shown in Fig.~\ref{fig:movingDotCorr}(b) is given by $P_\text{fail} \approx p_1 p_2^3$.
-In general, for the 1D chain with $n$ sites, we have
+In general, for a 1D chain of $n$ sites, we have

 Figure~\ref{fig:movingDotCorr}(c) illustrates a series of valley splitting measurements exploring a 2D region, on a 4$\times$4 grid.
-If we imagine performing these measurements by snaking across the lattice as indicated in Fig.~\ref{fig:movingDotCorr}(c), we see there is only one measurement (blue dot) with no prior correlations.
+If we imagine performing these measurements by snaking across the lattice as indicated by the arrows, we see there is only one measurement (blue dot) having no prior correlations.
 There are six measurements (green dots) correlated with one prior measurement, and nine measurements (orange dots) correlated with two prior measurements.
 If we define the conditional probability function